GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Fred Brooks*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts